What You Need to Know About Separation and Divorce

 We know it sounds like a cliché, but the only binding direction to the trial judge from the Virginia Supreme Court or the General Assembly is that the amount of spousal support should be an amount sufficient to maintain the dependent spouse in the manner to which she (or he) became accustomed during the marriage, subject, however, to the dependent spouse’s ability to earn and the supporting spouse’s ability to pay.

 - Spousal support can be drastically reduced or even barred.
 First, before the judge considers the above-mentioned statutory factors, the judge is required to consider the circumstances and factors which contributed to the dissolution of the marriage, specifically including adultery, cruelty or desertion.
 This is why we said, way back in the section on grounds of divorce, that adultery, cruelty and desertion are still important issues.
 Also, the Virginia Code says:“[N]o permanent maintenance and support shall be awarded from a spouse if there exists in such spouse’s favor a ground of divorce [of adultery].”
 As you can see, not only is adultery still an important issue, it can be an “a-bomb” dropped on your hopes for spousal support.
 If you are the one seeking spousal support, and you have committed adultery, then your spouse will seek to bar you from receiving spousal support on the basis of this law.
 Your spouse doesn’t have to get the divorce from you on that ground, he/she merely has to show that “there exists in [his/her] favor” that ground of divorce.
-Here’s the only exception provided in the law:“However, the court may make such an award notwithstanding the existence of such ground if the court determines from clear and convincing evidence, that a denial of support and maintenance would constitute a manifest injustice, based upon the respective degrees of fault during the marriage and the relative economic circumstances of the parties.”
+Here’s the only exception provided in the law: “However, the court may make such an award notwithstanding the existence of such ground if the court determines from clear and convincing evidence, that a denial of support and maintenance would constitute a manifest injustice, based upon the respective degrees of fault during the marriage and the relative economic circumstances of the parties.”

 - When spousal support ends.
 By statute, spousal support ends when the supporting spouse dies.
 It also ends when the dependent spouse dies, remarries, or cohabits with another person in a situation analogous to a marriage for a period of more than 12 months.
+It also, of course, ends when the period of defined duration support expires.

 - Reservation of spousal support.
 Let’s say you are entitled to spousal support (i.e., you haven’t committed adultery) but you can’t show a need for it right now.
 The law allows the judge to grant you a reservation of spousal support.
 The reservation means that, if circumstances change in the future to the point that you can show a need, you have the right to try to convince the judge that spousal support should be awarded.
 This reservation doesn’t last forever.
 By Virginia law: “In any case in which the right to support is so reserved, there shall be a rebuttable presumption that the reservation will continue for a period equal to 50 percent of the length of time between the date of the marriage and the date of separation.
 Once granted, the duration of such a reservation shall not be subject to modification.”
 Also, the reservation ends if one of the terminating events set forth in the “When spousal support ends” paragraph above happens.